Getting Started

 Check-In with ISO

-You will need to provide the following documents to the International Student Office once you arrive in the US.
+You will need to check-in with the International Student Office once you arrive in the US.

 Placement Test